 - First grade classroom snacks are optional related to lunch time at the discretion of the teacher.

-Click here to view the NJ School Nutrition Policy - Questions and Answers
+Click here for the NJ School Nutrition Policy Guidelines.

 - No food or beverage items listing sugar (in any form) as the first ingredient is permitted